jasonbot/be-your-own-rag/README.md

 thing here on the syntax of the code as well, but LSP is a better bet for now.
 I just wish I knew more calls I could do on it.

-## Unzip `grip-no-tests` in local dir
+## Unzip `sample-project` in local dir

-Unzip `grip-no-tests.zip` in this folder.
-Or edit all the hardcoded references to `grip-no-tests` to the full path to another folder.
+Unzip `sample-project.zip` in this folder.
+Or edit all the hardcoded references to `sample-project` to the full path to another folder.
 It's up to you!

 ## Install Ollama